Team-GHM/adbs-project3/README.md

 You can compile the tests using the provided Makefile: `make clean`.

-## RUNNING THE ORIGINAL TEST PROGRAM
+## RUNNING THE ORIGINAL STARTED CODE TEST PROGRAM

 Included with the project is a text file that will run 10,000 inserts and queries followed by 400 queries (and their correct results) for the final tree.
 The file is named `test_inputs.txt`.
 To use this file to test your tree, use a command like so: